** TEXT CURRENT AS OF 13TH JUNE 2020 **

 d. is removed from the Office by the High Court as a sentence for an offence; or

-e. is dismissed by the Chief of State and the First Minister, in agreement.
+e. is dismissed by the President.

 (5) It shall be lawful for the Attorney General, with due discretion, to appoint any person or persons to be their deputy or deputies, and in that capacity to exercise during their pleasure such powers, authorities and functions as they deem it necessary or expedient to delegate to them, subject to any limitations expressed by law; but the appointment of such a deputy or deputies shall not affect the exercise by the principal holder of any power, function or authority.